 III.
 Interpretive Methods and Methodologies

-My research agenda also interrogates the interpretive and qualitative methods that are the heart of my own research.
-In particular, I am interested in the exploring the effects of positionally in the production of knowledge, from how a researcher interacts in the field to how she interprets and represents her experiences.
-I explore these themes in a number of related publications and works-in-progress:
+My research agenda also interrogates the interpretive and qualitative methods that are at the heart of my own research.
+In particular, I am interested in the exploring the effects of positionally in the production of knowledge – from how a researcher interacts in the field to how she interprets and represents her experiences.
+I explore these themes in a number of related pieces:

 Jessica Soedirgo and Aarie Glas (n.d.)
 “Active Reflexivity: Positionality and Practice in the Production of Knowledge.”
-Paper in Progress.
+Under Review.

-In this working paper, we articulate what we see as a gap between who positionality has been theorized – as intersectional and dynamic – to how it is often practiced in the field – unidimensional or static.
+In this article we articulate what we see as a gap between how positionality has been theorized – as intersectional and dynamic – to how it is often practiced in the field – unidimensional and static.
 Through a survey of our own challenges in the field and those of others, we advance one way to practice positionality by adopting what we term a posture of “active reflexivity”.
 We outline the utility this approach and some concrete steps researchers can engage in to be more actively reflexive across different stages of the research process.
-We develop these ideas in a recent and short article as part of a wider reflection in QMMR on the legacy of Lee Ann Fujii: Aarie Glas and Jessica Soedirgo (2018) “A Posture of Active Reflexivity: Learning from Lee Ann Fujii’s Approach to Research” Qualitative & Multi-Method Research 16(1): 53-55.
+We also explore these ideas in a recent and short article as part of a wider reflection in QMMR on the legacy of Lee Ann Fujii: Aarie Glas and Jessica Soedirgo (2018) “A Posture of Active Reflexivity: Learning from Lee Ann Fujii’s Approach to Research” Qualitative & Multi-Method Research 16(1): 53-55.

-I have explore issues of positionally and broader issues of methodology in the past (APSA 2013, 2016, 2018) and another working paper drawing on these themes, “Power, Positionality, and Positions of Power: Reflexivity in Elite Interviewing,” remains a in progress.
-I also teach qualitative and interpretive methods and methodologies, so please check out a recent syllabus or contact me for more details.
+I have explored similar issues in the past (e.g. through working papers at APSA 2013, 2016, and 2018) and I regularly teach qualitative and interpretive methods and methodologies.
+Please check out a recent syllabus or contact me for more details.
 Feel free to also visit the Interpretive Methodologies Methods (IMM) working group at APSA, which I have worked with for the last four years in a number of capacities.